wordofwarning/wordofwarning.org/current/2020-emergency/index.md

 ---
 # CONFIGURATION
-layout: 2020-autumnwinter
+layout: 2020-emergency
 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Botanic" # the name of the artist or company
+artist: "Emergency 2020" # the name of the artist or company
-show: "A walk in the garden." # the name of the show
+show: "A day out for the curious." # the name of the show
 artist_size: 1
 show_size: 5
-header_image: "header_Botanic.jpg"
+header_image:
-season: "Botanic 27|9|2020, 12-4pm"
+season: "Emergency 21|11|2020, 12-6pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values